teabait/plumpantry/README.md

 # README

-### Overview
+#### purpose
 ****

-PlumPantry is an ingredient-based food suggestions app.
-Recipes link to other recipes with similar ingredients lists, therefore giving users the maximum amount of dishes they can prepare with the minimum amount of ingredients needed for purchase.

-Users can add dishes to a favorites list, and are given a compiled grocery lists based on their favorite recipes' ingredients.

-### Purpose
+PlumPantry is an ingredients-based recipe suggestion app.
+Users select recipes they like and are presented with other recipes that share similar ingredients.
+This allows users to make more dishes while reusing ingredients, thus saving grocery trips and money.

+#### overview
 ****

-This is my first project at General Assembly for the Web Development Immersive Course.
+This is my first project for General Assembly's Web Development Immersive.
-This is my first project where I've :
+It is the first project where I have:

-*	had users
+*	users
-*	authorized and authenticated users
+*	authentification and authorization for users
-*	deployed to heroku
-*	made a full working rails app
+*	deployed a working rails app

-I am super proud of:
+I am most proud of:

-*	 my self-styling—no frameworks used!
+*	my self styling—no frameworks!
-*	 getting large image files for each recipe, despite Yummly not providing them.
-Made a bit of a hack for that.
-*	 Suggestive user sign in.
-*	 Features that only appear if users are authenticated.

-### Technology
+*	working around limitations of the Yummly API—example: they only give small image URLS and I created a method that takes that url and substitutes characters to get a large image.
+*	making different lists from the API interactive and meaningful.
+*	creating an app I'd like to use.

+#### technology
 ****

-*	Yummly's API.
+*	Yummly API
 *	Yummly gem
 *	bcrypt-ruby 3.0.0
+*	rails 4.0.0
 *	rails_12factor

-### Contact
+#### contact
 ****

 *	tea ho
 *	hello.teaho@gmail.com